Su24-CS5004-Online-Lionelle/final-project-group-4/Instructions/ProductProposal.md

 The proposal does not have to be a formal presentation.
 Though if that helps the team keep their thoughts organized, that is fine.
 Every team member should be present to talk about the proposal.
 The proposal should include the following:

 * What are you building?

-Stock Application
+  * Stock Application

 * What are the initial features for the application?

-  * GUI that allows user to search for a stock by symbol
+  * GUI
   * User can search for a stock by symbol
   * User can see the current price data and volume of the stock for current day
   * User can add a stock to a list (via xml storage)